sbt/sbt-bundle/README.md

 host-port    | This is not declared but is dynamically allocated if bundle is running in a container.
 Otherwise it has the same value as bind-port. bind-port    | The port the bundle component’s application or service actually binds to.
 When this is 0 it will be dynamically allocated (which is the default).

-Endpoints are declared using an `endpoint` setting using an Map of endpoint-name/`Endpoint(protocol, bindPort, servicePort, serviceName)` pairs.
+Endpoints are declared using an `endpoint` setting using a Map of endpoint-name/`Endpoint(protocol, bindPort, services)` pairs.

 The bind-port allocated to your bundle will be available as an environment variable to your component.
 For example, given the default settings where an endpoint named "web" is declared that has a dynamically allocated port, an environment variable named `WEB_BIND_PORT` will become available. `WEB_BIND_IP` is also available and should be used as the interface to bind to.